xonsh/xonsh/news/env_completion.rst

 **Changed:**

-* Env variable completion now uses substring.
+* Env variables completion: now use substring for search and then sort results by the position of substring and then alphabetically.
+PR 5388.

 **Deprecated:**